Best Archery Armguard

 If that's you, this could be a good option.
 The guard has no clips, straps, or loops.
 There's nothing to adjust on it, even if you wanted to.
 It goes on at the beginning of a session, and you take it off at the end of the session.
 No fuss, no muss.

 The downside is that it doesn't offer as much protection as a more traditional armguard; it just covers a larger portion of your arm.
 So if you're using a heavy bow, you may want to look at one of the other models.

 The Tarantula Sleeve

 Even though "Tarantula Sleeve" sounds a little bit like a horror movie, or at the very least, something you'd want to avoid, the Tarantula Sleeve Armguard is an excellent product.
 It's a best-of-both-worlds kind of mode: it has a LOT of material to cover the forearm (and that makes it like a sleeve), but it's not a wrap-around guard like a sleeve, and instead has adjustable straps in the back.
-Plus, it's got ventilation holes in the material, to keep you from sweating.
-AND, it's camo, which is always a plus, because camo works in the range OR the field.
+Plus, it's got ventilation holes in the material, which may make you sweat a little less (although, your mileage may vary, of course).
+AND, it's camo, which is always a plus, because camo is a good fit in the range or in the field.